hawkinsw/CPPTimes/pointers.md

 int main() {
   std::string a_string;

-  auto address_of_a_string = &a_string;
+  auto address_of_a_string{&a_string};
   foer(a_string);
 }
 ```

-> Although the confusion is palpable now, as you learn more about pointers, you will see how reference variables and pointers are closely related and, therefore, understand why the language designers have chosen to reuse the `&` for reference variables.
+> The `&` in the declaration of the parameter for the `foer` function is used to identify a reference parameter.
+The `&` in the declaration/definition of the `address_of_a_string` is the address-of operator.
+Although the confusion is palpable now, as you learn more about pointers, you will see how reference variables and pointers are closely related and, therefore, you will understand why the language designers have chosen to reuse the `&` for reference variables.

 ## Storing Addresses